 6. Prioritize downloads

 Have you ever tried to restore an iOS device?
-If you have an iPhone with big storage and a lot of data, you know that data restoring process will take a while.
+If you have an iPhone with big storage and a lot of data, you know that the restoration process will take a while.
 This new feature allows you to prioritize the downloads from a list of options.

 The download prioritization is also available when downloading multiple applications at the same time.